-Problem relevant: globally and in Switzerland Supports the implementation of following SDGs: indirectly most SDGs, primarily those related to the environment
+Problem relevant: globally and in Switzerland Supports the implementation of following SDGs: indirectly most SDGs, primarily those related to the environment 10 | Adapt social security systems to be independent of economic growth

-The problem in industrialised nations: Maintaining ever higher levels of prosperity, longer life expectancy, advances in medicine and a growing population in turn lead to ever-increasing pressure on social systems (retirement provision, public health services, social welfare etc.) particularly in highly developed countries.
+The problem in industrialised nations: Maintaining ever higher levels of prosperity, longer life expectancy, advances in medicine and a growing population in turn lead to everincreasing pressure on social systems (retirement provision, public health services, social welfare etc.) particularly in highly developed countries.
 The present system means that the economy has to grow continuously in order to provide the necessary funds.